Bautista says he took less money but is happy in Toronto

 ''It had some impact,'' Bautista said of the draft pick compensation.
 His age and an abundance of power hitters on the market also worked against him.

-''I had other opportunities and other options but I wanted to be back here so here I am,'' he said.
+''I had other opportunities and other options, but I wanted to be back here, so here I am,'' he said.

 Bautista (265) ranks second behind Carlos Delgado (336) on the club's career home run list.
 After the Blue Jays ended a 22-year playoff drought with their AL East title in 2015, Bautista hit a memorable three-run homer in Game 5 of the AL Division Series against Texas, punctuating his shot with a dramatic bat flip.